 |Price Per Person In USD||Apr 26 - Dec 20, 2019||Dec 20, 2019 - Jan 3, 2020||Jan 4 - Apr 5, 2020||Apr 6 - Sep 30, 2020|

-Why not visit the colossal Temple of Abu Simbel built by Ramses II (XIXth Dynasty) and lately saved from inundation of the Nile waters in among the glories of ancient Egyptian monuments.
+After you finish your 5 day luxury Nile cruise, why not visit the colossal Temple of Abu Simbel.
+Built by Ramses II (XIXth Dynasty) and lately saved from inundation of the Nile waters in among the glories of ancient Egyptian monuments.
 The temples were built out of a sandstone rock cliff, and representation of the deities to which each was dedicated is carved on its huge façade.
 Nearby, also saved, lies the small Temple of the King's wife Nefertari, dedicated to the goddess Hathor.

 Better Business Bureau Accredited